 Sable and Domino

 Domino traits like ancient domino and grizzle reduce the amount and spread of eumelanin.
-They can also lighten the intensity of phaeomelanin in any pattern.

 In dogs that are genetically shaded sable, it can delete most or all of the dark shading.
-This causes a more uniform cream or pale yellow look on dogs that should have had shading.
+This causes a more uniform solid cream or pale yellow look on dogs that should have had shading.

 In sighthound breeds like Saluki, this is called newsprint cream.
+Puppies still have faint sabling but it disappears entirely once the dog grows up.

 Dog Breeds with Shaded Yellow